 However, the popularity of fat choy has led to environmental problems such as desertification of land, which forced the government to ban harvesting of the moss since 2000.
 People can still buy fat choy because shops still carry stock from before the ban.

-The dried oyster, which is called hou si (蚝豉) in Cantonese, is pronounces similar to “good things” (好事).
+The dried oyster, which is called hou si (蚝豉) in Cantonese, is pronounced similar to “good things” (好事).
 Pork knuckle sounds similar to the word (就手) in Cantonese, which means to easily obtain or win an object, usually money, in this case.

 Braising these ingredients together in a dish suggests people will make a big fortune or come across good things without exerting much effort.